Admiraty/arduino_piano_keyboard/README.md

 I am running it on raspberry pi 4, on it I have a file /bin/piano which contains :

    stty -F 9600
-   taskset 0xe fluidsynth -a alsa /usr/share/sounds/sf2/FluidR3_GM.sf2 -c=8 -z=64 < /dev/ttyUSB0 > /dev/null
+   taskset 0xe fluidsynth -a alsa /usr/share/sounds/sf2/FluidR3_GM.sf2 -c4 < /dev/ttyUSB0 > /dev/null

 I run this as a service, arduino plugged into raspberry pi ( USB )

+With the default raspbian, I was getting audio artefacts, I changed the fluidsynth command to '-c4' instead of '-c8 -z64'; I also recompiled the kernel with the rt_patches.
+Now my fluidsynth runs smooth without artefacts and without noticeable lag.